The Department of Social Services (‘DSS’) has responsibility for a broad range of policy areas including:

 DSS will take seriously and deal promptly with any accidental or unauthorised disclosure of personal information.

-DSS follows the OAIC’s Data breach notification — A guide to handling personal information security breaches when handling accidental or unauthorised disclosures of personal information.
+DSS follows the OAIC’s Respond to a data breach notification when handling accidental or unauthorised disclosures of personal information.

 Legislative or administrative sanctions may apply to unauthorised disclosures of personal information.